OSPI Building & Certification Department Limited Hours — Thursday, Aug. 20

 The guide also explains how naloxone (Narcan) can reverse an overdose and why it’s a critical tool in prevention and response efforts.

 The Vocabulary List is a resource that provides the names and definitions of essential terms and their meanings in the domain of substance use, offering a quick and easy way for educators to become familiar with these terms.
-Included in this list are specific terms, such as opioids, and the distinction between regulated (legal and regulated) or Doctor prescribed opioids for medical treatment vs. unregulated (illicit or unregulated) opioids.
+Included in this list are specific terms, such as opioids, and the distinction between regulated (legal and regulated) or doctor-prescribed opioids for medical treatment vs. unregulated (illicit or unregulated) opioids.
 The list also includes definitions of peer pressure, substance use disorder (SUD), protective and risk factors, Naloxone, and the Good Samaritan Law.

 Educators should feel confident in using these supplemental materials, which are culturally appropriate, evidence-based, and aligned with SEL competencies and substance use prevention best practices.